MicrosoftDocs/dynamics365smb-docs/business-central/marketing-add-contact-segment.md

 ---
 # Add Contacts to Segments
 After you have created a segment and entered basic information about it, you may want to add contacts to the segment.
-You can do this by filling in the lines in the **Segment** page manually, but it is easier and faster to use the **Add Contacts** action.
+You can do this by filling in the lines on the **Segment** page manually, but it is easier and faster to use the **Add Contacts** action.

 ## To add a contact to a segment
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Segments**, and then choose the related link.